krahscimsoc/cosmic_bot/README.md

 The current functions (and commands which you can use) of the bot are:

 1. It shows every message sent in the guild(along with who wrote them) in the terminal.
+2. If someone reacts to a message with an emote, the bot will print out a text saying